How to Plant Drift Roses – Planting, Care and Pruning

 - Plant the rose bush: To plant, set your rose in the planting hole so that the top edge of the root ball is at or slightly above ground level.
 You can add a bit of backfill or extra compost to level out the soil around the plant.
 Water deeply.

-Care for drift roses
+Care for Drift Roses

 So long as you follow the cultural and environmental care required for your drift roses, you will be rewarded year after year with the best performance.